Questions & Answers

-Our calculations are only reliable on long running nameplates, or model available new and that have existed for at least the past eight years.
+Our calculations are only reliable on long running nameplates, or model available new and that have existed for at least the past 5 years.
 We are constantly adding new data so if you see something that we may have missed, please let us know

 Why was this site created?

 We've seen studies, articles & rankings on a variety of platforms, but never in one place with a formula that suggests which years are better and why.
 We are aware that this is not an exact science, but not much is when car shopping.
 At the very least, we hope that this site helps car shoppers to be aware of how different makes and model depreciate before making their purchase in order to get the best "bang for the buck."
 Who doesn't want to get the most value out of any purchase?

 Should I buy a new or used car?